nextflow-io/nextflow/README.md

 Nextflow
 ========

-A *dataflow* oriented workflow framework for bioinformatic pipelines
+A *reactive* workflow framework for bioinformatic pipelines

 Rationale
 ---------